End of an era.

 Along the way, I supported two other non-profits with QuickBooks financial recording and reporting.
 My own business was growing but being stifled at the same time.
 I thought if I dropped contracts, it might help.
 So in 2003, I dropped 2 QuickBooks contracts.
 In 2008, I resigned from Kiwanis.
 But the energy I put into those other things, quickly transferred not to Design Resumes, but to Wausau Whitewater.

 the Design Resumes website

 Mike did encourage me to launch the older Design Resumes website in January 2009 and that made a dramatic change in my business.
 For the first time, I market to and work with clients from all over the United States.
 I’ve learned and grown in social media since the fall of 2007.
-It has definitely changed who I reach and communicate with on a daily basis using Twitter, Facebook, LinkedIn, and this blog.
-(I redesigned the site with a WordPress theme in 2010 and Brent Peterson with Graceful Resource just helped me redesign the whole site in 2018.)

-Last year I spent well over 30 days on water.
+I spent well over 30 days on the water.

 That sounds wonderful, doesn’t it?
 Well, make that on the river bank, under a tent, running registration, operations, and event management.
 I have never been in a boat.
 I did get a great farmer tan, but that’s about it.

 What do I want?

 Throughout my journey in the career industry, I feel a deep sense of joy and satisfaction as I see my clients achieve their goals.
 Many goals I never achieved myself, such as focusing only on Design Resumes.
 Now I want to explore how all the initiatives with social media come together to promote my own business.

 Perhaps I will explore more partnerships like the one I have with Jason Alba.
 I want to use marketing tools, like e-mail newsletters to my client base and build a follow-up system.
 In addition, I want to continue to grow, learn, dream, and enjoy the world around me.